johmsalas/Flexget-the-lazy-couch-experience/README.md

 - - - -

 ### Installation of software ###
-Hardware: a Raspberry Pi 3 or (recommended) [Vero 4K](https://osmc.tv/store/).
-You can use any Debian based OS but I highly recommend [OSMC, "Open Source Meda Center"](https://osmc.tv/download/).
-It is an OS for Raspberry Pi and Vero, based on Debian and perfectly tweaked to run Kodi on those devices.
+Hardware: a Raspberry Pi 3.
 Also buy a 2TB external USB harddrive.
 I highly recommend to go for a silent one, NOT a fast one (2.5", 7mm, 5400rpm is enough).

-1. After commecting your RPi3 or Vero to your tv, installing or updating OSMC (follow the instructions on https://osmc.tv/download) use your TV remote and go to MyOSMC > App Store and install Transmission (recommended: also go to Services and enable SAMBA server to be able to view your files on your Windows or Android device).
+1. Install Raspbian on the Raspberry

 2. Create a (free, private) account on https://Trakt.tv.
 Create a list called "tvshows" and add the shows you would like to see, make sure these shows are not "ended" on trakt.
 Also mark episodes/seasons you have already seen as watched otherwise they will be downloaded.